Two men perform on a spotlighted stage: one sings into a microphone while the other plays an acoustic guitar; drummer and bassist silhouette in back.

 Add to that:

-• Internal thoughts you didn’t ask for
+• Internal thoughts you never invited

-Comparison doesn’t need much to grow.
-Over time, it shifts your mindset from:
+Comparison does not need much to grow.

-• “I’m here to lead people in worship”
+• “I’m here to lead people in worship.”

 to

-• “I’m here trying not to fall short”
+• “I’m here trying not to fall short.”

 Faithfulness Is Not the Same as Flashiness

 The Kingdom of God does not operate on the same metrics as a talent show.
 The person with the strongest voice is not automatically the right person to lead.
 The most skilled musician is not always the most effective worship leader.
+Why?
+Because worship leadership is about far more than musical ability.
+It requires:

 • Dependability

-• Unifying a team
+• The ability to unify a team

 • Shepherding a congregation